shefaliAJ7/Neptune-Classification/ClassificationModel_ULMFit/README.md

 ## Project Structure
 ### 1. Dataset:
 contains all the IRs in CSV format.
-BERT will take the 'text' column as X and 'label' column as Y.
+ULMFit will take the 'text' column as X and 'label' column as Y.
 ### 2. ULMFit.ipynb:
 a google colab notebook with GPU, to apply binary classification and  multi-class classification using BERT.
 Binary Classification classifies whether a sentence is U:useless or N: useful.
 Multi-class classification classifies whether a sentence belongs to label: T, P, O, D, H
 ### 4. ULMFit_multiclass_kfold.ipunb: